-Film and television acting is different than acting on commercials and in theater.
-Film and television actors, however, come from all sorts of different backgrounds, and none of them followed the same exact route to success.
-For example, some actors start out as models like Brooke Shields, some start as stand-up comedians like Kevin hart, others start as musicians like Will Smith, and then there are classically trained actors that have studied Shakespeare such as Patrick Stewart.
+Film and television acting is different than working on commercials and in a theater.
+Film and television actors, however, come from all sorts of different backgrounds, and none of them followed the same route to success.
+For example, some actors start as models like Brooke Shields, some start as stand-up comedians like Kevin Hart; others begin their careers as musicians like Will Smith.
+Then there are classically trained actors that have studied Shakespeare, such as Patrick Stewart.

 Finding a Job

 Film and television acting careers can be very unpredictable.
 So what worked for one actor probably won’t work for another actor.
 For example, some actors may be struggling to land a movie role but are extremely popular on several TV shows and vice versa.

 Although you may want to star in a leading role on The Walking Dead, as an actor, you must audition for roles on soap operas, sitcoms, or feature films.
 You never know what can boost your acting career.
 The secret to success is to keep working on your acting skills through actual work experience and acting classes.
 Keep looking for auditions, and focus on improving yourself as an actor.

 The theater is considered, in some circles, to be more prestigious than film and TV acting.
 But, working on a movie and TV show is more lucrative than any other production.
 A stage actor may have to work on their craft for years before he or she can be the lead in a hit Broadway play.
 But, acting on a TV show or film can launch your career overnight.
 Film and television shows can be broadcast over and over again throughout the world, appearing in a movie or TV show put your face in front of millions of people daily for several years.
 More people know the names of actors who appear in sitcoms and movies than they do their political representatives.